 The trail starts at Dickson Reserve (Tailem Bend).

-The first loop is upstream to backwaters where there is abundant bird life.
+The first loop is upstream to backwaters where there is the abundant bird life.
 This section of the trail is approximately 4.7k return (and should be completed in around 2hours).
-Entry point to the wetland is Point A (GPS: 35.2372 S; 139.4265 E)
+The entry point to the wetland is Point A (GPS: 35.2372 S; 139.4265 E)